DataDog/integrations-core/calico/README.md

 ##### Log collection

 Since Calico structure is set up in a Kubernetes cluster, it is built with deployments, pods, and services.
 The Kubernetes integration fetches logs from containers.

-Therefore, when [Kubernetes][12] integration is set up, Calico logs are automatically available in the Datadog Log Explorer.
+After setting up the [Kubernetes][12] integration, Calico logs become available in the Datadog Log Explorer.

 Collecting logs is disabled by default in the Datadog Agent.
 Enable it in your `datadog.yaml` file:

    ```yaml
    <!-- xxz tab xxx -->
    logs_enabled: true